Polynomial functions on a class of finite non-commutative rings: The group of pure polynomial permutations

 {\bf Acknowledgment.} This research was funded in part by the Austrian Science Fund (FWF) [10.55776/P35788].
 For open access purposes, the authors have applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.
 The second author is partially supported by the IMU-Simons African Fellowship Program.
-The second author would like to thank the department of mathematics at the university of Graz for kind hospitality during her stay in Graz.
+The second author would like to thank the Department of Mathematics at the University of Graz for kind hospitality during her stay in Graz.
+The authors also thank the referee for the careful reading of the manuscript and for the valuable comments that helped to improve the manuscript.